 That is along with a fresh major weekly 92.70 down channel UP Break (see the chart.)
-While recently above the next congestion in the 93.30-.40 area (including the March 93.43 8-month trading high), back below it the 92.70-.60 area will remain a key consideration (see today's introductory analysis for more on that.)
-Failing below it last week was a negative sign.
-This is also tied into the EUR/USD decision back into its recently Negated 1.1800 weekly H&S Top DOWN Break (see below.)
+While recently above the next congestion in the 93.30-.40 area (including the March 93.43 8-month trading high), back below it the 92.70-.60 area will remain a key consideration.

+Failing below it over the past couple of weeks was a negative sign.
+This is also tied into the EUR/USD decision back into its recently Negated 1.1800 weekly H&S Top DOWN Break.